 - Cutie instead beats Grasses like Oddish and Chikorita, and Waters like Lotad, Wooper, Chinchou, and Slowpoke in the head to head.

 - Both usually beat Bulbasaur, Tentacool, Skrelp, and Slugma.

 While not beating The Duck is a big strike, Exeggcute DOES capably handle most everything that beats Ducklett (literally every single one in 1v1 shielding except Shadow Growlithe) and that makes it a great option to consider in this meta.
-Haven’t seen much buzz on it yet, but don’t miss out!
-Exeggcute is very dangerous here.
+Exeggcute is sneaky dangerous here.

 Powder Snow | Stomp & Energy Ball/Ice Beam

 Sadly lacking the Weather Ball that makes big bro Abomasnow excel, Snover has Stomp for baiting/chip damage instead.
 With Stomp alone it capably handles (nearly) all Grasses and Chinchou, which is already a good start.
-Adding a second move tacks on AA Ducklett and Wooper, and then Ice Beam can beat Cottonee, and Energy Ball instead topples Seel and Slowpoke.
+Adding a second move tacks on AA Ducklett and Wooper, and then Ice Beam can beat Cottonee, but surprisingly, Energy Ball can ALSO beat Cottonee and topples Seel (with either fast move), Slowpoke, and Skrelp too.
 (Shadow is a slight downgrade, BTW, missing out on Slowpoke.)
-Snover was one of the first pegged for potential success in this meta, and it looks to deliver on that hope.
+Snover was underrated last time… let’s see if folks pick up on its potential this time around.

 Bullet Seedᴸ | Ancient Power & Grass Knot